Pharmaceutics

 Fall Quarter only.
 This 10 week course will introduce students to concepts in teaching and learning through discussion and hands on teaching experiences.
 Students will learn to teach in a laboratory setting in a small group environment.
 Weekly self-reflection activities will help students focus on their strengths, weaknesses, and development as an educator over the course of the quarter.

-This laboratory-based course covers the fundamental concepts related to the preparation of extemporaneously compounded non-sterile dosage forms including powders, capsules, suppositories, ointments, solutions, suspensions and emulsions.
-Students will gain competency in the preparation of extemporaneously compounded dosage forms through review of pharmacy calculations, application of pharmaceutical sciences concepts, development and implementation of compounding protocols, and application of legal and professional requirements for the labeling and documentation of compounded products.
+This course covers the fundamental concepts related to the preparation of extemporaneously compounded non-sterile dosage forms.
+Students will gain competency in their preparation through review of pharmacy calculations, application of pharmaceutical sciences concepts, development and implementation of compounding protocols, and application of legal and professional requirements for the labeling and documentation of compounded products.

-This course covers the fundamental concepts related to the formulation, manufacture, quality assurance, and clinical preparation and administration of sterile products.
-Topics will include formulation and compatibility considerations, sterility assurance and aseptic technique including a review of USP Chapter [797], packaging, compounding methods and calculations, therapeutic issues, and advances in parenteral technologies.
-Laboratory sessions will focus on aseptic technique and familiarization with equipment used to prepare and administer parenteral medications.
+This course covers the fundamental concepts related to the clinical preparation and administration of sterile products.
+Relevant topics will include formulation, compatibility considerations, sterility assurance, aseptic technique, packaging, calculations, and therapeutic issues.
+Students will review relevant references including USP Chapters <797> and <800>.
+Laboratory sessions will focus on building skills in the use of basic compounding equipment and aseptic technique to prepare parenteral drug products.